s-group-dev/ad-aws-login/README.md

 **Note** Your account probably has some maximum session duration.
 Trying to use longer `--duration` will cause the script to get stuck.

-If you don't want to mess up with your good ~/.aws folder, you can configure your profile / credentials to an alternative location:
+If you don't want script to modify your existing ~/.aws fikder, you can configure your profile / credentials to an alternative location:
 ```
 export AWS_CONFIG_FILE="/somewhere/else/.aws-alt/config"
 export AWS_SHARED_CREDENTIALS_FILE="/somewhere/else/.aws-alt/credentials"
 mkdir -p /somewhere/else/.aws-alt
-touch /somewhere/else/.aws-alt/config
-./ad-aws-login.sh --profile sandbox --app "AWS test" --duration 4 --role-arn arn:aws:iam::123456789012:role/Developer
+# and add your configuration there
 ```

 In order for aws cli to use this alternave .aws home (say, in a new shell),